By Jesper Toft Madsen

 The new approach, which Nicolaj Ejler argues should be used more, can be referred to as “the enabling approach” – or “Making it happen” as Fixsen would call it.
 This represents a movement towards a more dialogue-based and involving process based on capacity building and cooperation.

+Click to enlarge.
 This figure shows scientist Dean L. Fixsen’s labelling of public-sector implementation from a hierarchical top-down approach to increasingly more co-creative and tailored bottom-up approach.

 This understanding marks a new wave of public reforms.
 In Finland for example: